jbejjani2022/Learning_Log/README.md

 # Learning_Log
-A Learning Log web application with Django
+A Learning Log web application with Django.